Growing and sowing

 Pictured comparative yields in grams of linseed and flax from 100 stems.

 Assessing when the crop is fully retted is a skill which is best learnt with experience of handling the crop.
 The straw or shive should break away easily and fibres should separate when combed yet still be strong.
-Retting is a part of the process we concentrate on at our workshops as there are no hard and fast rules to follow with options with timings and retting methods (eg water retting, drying the straw and storing to rett at a later date or following years, early pulling for finer fibres).
+Retting is a part of the process we concentrate on at our workshops as there are no hard and fast rules to follow with options on timings and retting methods (eg water retting, drying the straw and storing to rett at a later date or following years, early pulling for finer fibres).

 Flax straw should be left to settle for at least 2 months before processing.